betty-gures/cs433project1/README.md

 ## Logistic Regression

 Our custom implementation of logistic regression using full-batch gradient descent optimization.
+We intentionally did not estimate it using stochastic gradient descent or different optimizers because of the convexity of the loss and the dataset size that allowed for fast estimation on CPU with standard methods.
 If weighting is set, the model multiplies the datapoints with their inverse class frequency weights in the loss function to handle class imbalance.

 ### Hyperparameters: